Aakash Repeater Courses

 The answer is the option (b) Co-dominance

-Explanation: Most commonly found in ABO blood grouping, co-dominance is when the F1 generation resembles both parent.
-Here, the result is AB group because of both A and B sugars being dominant.
+Explanation: Most commonly found in ABO blood grouping, co-dominance is when the F1 generation resembles both parents.
+Here, the result is AB group because both A and B sugars are dominant.

 Question:7